dnkcom/phenix-docs/src/configuration.md

 - file injections
 - labels (typically used by phenix apps)
 - routing ruleset(s)
+- delay start (e.g., user, time, or command and control triggered)

 ### Example

-A contrived, four node example -- three VMs and a router -- is given below, and is driven by the [topology schema described here](schema.md#topology-schema).
+A contrived, four node example &mdash; three VMs and a router &mdash; is given below, and is driven by the [topology schema described here](schema.md#topology-schema).

 ```